Organized Back to School: 30 Tips for a Stress-Free Start

 17. Library Book Organization

 More library books coming home from school and perhaps your community library as well?
 All of a sudden there is a big collection of books that don’t belong to you.
-House library books together in a basket so they won’t get lost among the books you own.
+Keep library books together in a basket so they won’t get lost among the books you own.
 Note on your family day planner or calendar when books are due.
-Remind your children to also keep track of their weekly library visit at school.
+Also, remind your children to keep track of their weekly library visit at school so they can return borrowed books.

 18. Car Organization